 The introductory pharmacy practice experiences are intended to introduce students to the practice of pharmacy, the healthcare system, and the role the pharmacist plays within the healthcare system.
-Students will gain pharmacy experience in, but not limited to, community and institutional pharmacy practices.
-Other pharmacist roles may include, but are not limited to: pharmacy managers, professors of pharmacy, clinical pharmacists, consultant pharmacists, pharmacy association directors, regional managers for chain pharmacies, pharmacists in pharmaceutical companies, and call pharmacists in mail-order pharmacy.
+Students will gain pharmacy experience in community and institutional pharmacy practices (and other areas if possible).
+Other pharmacist roles may include pharmacist managers, clinical pharmacists, consultant pharmacists, regional managers for chain pharmacies, and call pharmacists in mail-order pharmacists.